 New Jersey Domestic Violence (DV) – TRO Sanctions Defense Attorney

-When a Temporary Restraining Order is issued, it sets the conditions that you must keep until the Judge decides whether to issue a Final Restraining Order.
+When a Temporary Restraining Order is issued, it sets the conditions that you as a defendant must keep until the Judge decides whether to issue a Final Restraining Order.
 If you break the conditions, you will be charged with Contempt of Court in addition to the TRO.

 If you are issued a TRO or a DV-related criminal complaint DO NOT VIOLATE THE CONDITIONS IN THE TRO!
 Consult immediately with a knowledgeable criminal defense lawyer to understand what steps need to be taken to defend yourself.
 Contact Howard Bailey at 973-982-1200 for a free consultation.